ycz425/iSolate/README.md

 # iSolate
 ### Description
-iSolate is a productivity tool designed to immerse users in a distraction-free environment.
+iSolate is a productivity web application designed to immerse users in a distraction-free environment.
 It features a minimalistic yet robust task management interface and a website-blocking functionality (🚧 under construction 🚧).
 As my first full-stack project, developing iSolate has been a significant learning experience for me, allowing me to exercise my creativity and enhance my problem-solving skills.

 ### Learning Objectives
 - Gain a comprehensive understanding of full-stack development process.